 Poached apples filled with walnuts and topped with whipped cream.

 Sarajevo has highly rated restaurants offering modern Bosnian and international cuisine.
-These establishments feature an elegant atmosphere and refined service.
+These establishments feature an elegant ambiance and refined service.

 Numerous options provide traditional Bosnian food, Italian, Turkish, and other international cuisines.
-These often are a good deal for money and a comfortable dining experience.
+These often offer good value for money and a comfortable dining experience.

 Affordable and authentic culinary experiences throughout the city.

-Sarajevo City Market (Gradska Tržnica): Neo-Renaissance building, diverse stalls selling local goods.
+Sarajevo City Market (Gradska Tržnica): Neo-Renaissance building, diverse stalls providing local goods.

-AN energetic hub for fresh produce and local delights.
+A busy hub for fresh fruits and vegetables and local delights.

 Italian, Turkish, Chinese, Lebanese, and Mexican restaurants are present, mainly in the city center.